fossasia/knitting.fossasia.org/README.md

 [FOSSASIA][fossasia] has a Slack to chat in the community.
 There is a [mailing list for knitting applications][mailing-list] such as [these listed][project-list].
-You can comment on issues and through these reache the developers directly.
+You can comment on issues and through these reach the developers directly.